Andreas-Westh/Andreas-Westh/README.md

 <h1 align="center"> Yoyo, I'm Andreas.  </h1>

 I'm studying for a bachelor's in data analytics and planning to go straight into a master's in data science after.
-Alongside that, I work part-time with IT and data analytics within the danish education sector — data modelling, automating the data pipe-lines, dashboards, and generally making data less of a mess.
+Alongside that, I work part-time with IT and data analytics within the danish education sector, mainly doing data modelling, automating the data pipe-lines, dashboards, and generally making data less of a mess + practical IT tasks.
 Most of my projects are in R or Python, usually involving some scraping, modeling, or random idea I wanted to try out.
 I like making things that are actually useful (or at the very least interesting to me). </br>
-I also enjoy tinkering with other parts of IT — cloud stuff, Linux setups, Raspberry Pis, server racks, and whatever else I can get my hands on.
+I also enjoy tinkering with other parts of IT like: cloud infrastructure, Linux, Raspberry Pis, server racks, and whatever else I can get my hands on.

 <br/>